Ayanghosh-agno/ECOSYNC-CFC-2024-IBM/README.md

   - **Notifications:** Sends real-time sensor data via email or SMS.

-  - **Support:** Users can lodge cases and access a chatbot for quick queries or live agent support for more complex issues.
+  - **Support:** Users can lodge cases and access a WatsonX Assistant powered chatbot for quick queries or live agent support for more complex issues.

   - **AI Integration:** Watson X AI offers personalized recommendations to optimize farming practices.